Workflow for Requesting a Certificate

 Choose Certificate Type

 Personal certificates are bound to an individual person and are only issued for the email addresses of the corresponding KIT account.
 Before applying, according to policy, you must identify yourself in person.
 An identification is currently valid for ten years.
 Personal certificates can be recognized by the fact that the “Certificate Name” (correctly: Common Name) includes the natural name of the owner.
+If personal identification is not possible for you, a personal certificates without identification can be issued.
+A personal certificate without identification does not contain the personal name of the owner.

-Choose Request for the desired certificate type:
+for the desired certificate type:

 Now, all data added to the certificate is displayed for proofreading.
-Choose Submit if everything is correct:
+Choose Submit

 Functional Certificate